 Ectoplasmic specialization, a testis-specific cell-cell actin-based adherens junction type: Is this a potential target for male contraceptive development?
+(PDF)

 Lee,Nikki P.Y.; Cheng,Chuen-yan